ardanlabs/gotraining/reading/design_guidelines.md

 * Solving problems you don't have, creates more problems you now do.

-* Minimize, simplfy and reduce the amount of code required to solve each problem.
+* Minimize, simplify and reduce the amount of code required to solve each problem.
 Code that can be reasoned about and does not hide execution costs can be better understood, debugged and performance tuned.

 * If performance matters, you must have mechanical sympathy for how the hardware and operating system work.